 - Asset protector for Medicaid

 The Biggest Myth About Annuities

-A common misunderstanding about annuities is that they make you lose control of your money, but that’s not true.
-Most annuities let you choose to take your investment and earnings in a lump sum or as a series of payments at the end of the contract term.
+A common criticism about annuities is that they make you lose control of your money, but that’s not true.
+Most plans let you choose to take your investment and earnings in a lump sum or as a series of payments at the end of the contract term.